Jjat00/Images-acquisition-for-stereo-calibration/README.md

 # **Image Acquisition for Extrinsic Calibration**

-This is a simple application for manual and automatic acquisition to later perform a stereo calibration between two cameras.
+This is a simple desktop application for manual and automatic acquisition to later perform a stereo calibration between two cameras using Python.
 In this case, rgb and depth images are acquired, however this application can be used for any pair of cameras as long as the appropriate calibration pattern is available.
 The pair of images for which the pattern is detected are automatically saved in the path chosen by the user.
 ## Manual Acquisition
 ![depth pattern](public/images/manualAcquisition.png)